Canada Work Permits

 This category applies to individuals who are investing in a company in Canada which is a U.S. or Mexican company operating in Canada.
 There are a number of specific requirements, including percent control and the nature of the investment.

-This section will describe the process of obtaining a work permit that requires HRSDC confirmation.
+This section will describe the process of obtaining a work permit that requires ESDC confirmation.

-If Canadians are readily available to do the job, HRSDC approval will not be given.
+If Canadians are readily available to do the job, ESDC approval will not be given.

-It is always a good idea if you can include a skills transfer to Canadians aspect, or an improvement in your business so you’ll be able to hire more Canadians as part of your LMO application, if you can.
+An employer should absolutely include a plan to transition to Canadian workforce – a skills transfer to Canadians aspect, or an improvement in your business so you’ll be able to hire more Canadians as part of the LMIA application.

 The first step in obtaining a work permit is for the Canadian employer to obtain HRSDC confirmation for the particular job that he or she wishes to fill with a foreign national.